rush-sh

 Rush Logo

-Rush is a POSIX sh-compatible shell implemented in Rust.
+Rush is a POSIX sh-compatible shell implemented in Rust (~96% POSIX compliant).
 It provides both interactive mode with a REPL prompt and script mode for executing commands from files.
-The shell supports basic shell features like command execution, pipes, redirections, environment variables, and built-in commands.
+The shell supports comprehensive shell features including command execution, pipes, redirections, subshells, file descriptor operations, environment variables, and 32 built-in commands.

 Pun-der the Hood